sh-tney/hillmanLab-utilities/fileFisher/README.md

 - This will pull *"Margaret's Picture 1997-01-01.png"*, as well as *"Marie's Report 1999-01-01.xlsx"*
 - Particularly here, the .* at the end can be helpful if you are unsure of the file extension you are looking for.

+### ```> Select your preferred naming format: ```

+ - This section will always be accompanied by a list of options, which may be updated over time; each with a corresponding number.
+ - Simply choose a number from the list, e.g. "1" (which will always just keep the original filenames).
+ - The other options on this list will be for more specialised situations, for example if many layered subdirectories with different names all contain files that are named identically; copying all of these out directly would cause them to overwrite one another.
+Picking a different option here will include some kind of other marker to the filename to differentiate them, for example, the name of the parent folder.

 ### ```= Output to %Folder%\_fishedData\?```
 ### ```> y/n (Choose 'n' to set your own output folder): ```